[Revised September 16, 2017]

 As Christian’s we are looking for more than a couple of pre-tribulation events… none of which will take long to take place.

-B. We look for a collapse of the the world economy necessitating a ten part with the one world leader leading the ten and making an agreement with Israel.
+B. We look for a collapse of the the world economy necessitating a ten part empire with the one world emperor leading the ten and making an agreement with Israel.

 - Will believers see the Battle of Armageddon (Joel 3) or the War of Gog and Magog as described in Isaiah 17, Jeremiah 49, Ezekiel 38, Revelation 20 and Daniel 8?
 No, because these great end-times wars sandwich the 1,000 years rule of Jesus like book ends (Revelation 20).
 The rapture and the Great Tribulation precede the Battle of Armageddon, which precedes the Millennial Kingdom of Jesus, which ends with the War of Gog & Magog.